xuchen66/sphinx-emdocs/source/serialEM-note-utilize-jpg-file-format.rst

     SaveToOtherFile A JPG JPG $navNote.jpg
     EndFunction

 One of tricks here is to load map into a buffer **unbinned** before saving to JPG.
-When we make montage maps using script to open montage files, the default binning for ovewview display is usually not 1.
+When we make montage maps using script to open montage files, the default binning for overview display is usually not 1.
 To take advantage of full resolution of the map, we load it unbinned.
 The other trick is to define a temporary loading (Read-in) buffer so the read-in buffer setup in **Buffer Control** panel becomes irrelevant.

 This function can be used by inserting a line right below line ``NewMap`` in your script like here:

 .. code-block:: ruby

   NewMap
   CallFunction MyFuncs::MapToJPG

 It can also be used standalone as a script for multiple maps using "Acquire at points...".

 .. code-block:: ruby

   ScriptName MapToJPG
   CallFunction MyFuncs::MapToJPG

 This function and its script work on **current** item of map.
 However, if you run on a point item and create a map from this, the above function or script won't work on this in-the-fly situation because **current** item is the very point item instead of newly created map.
 For this, one needs to use a slight different one as below.

 .. code-block:: ruby
    :linenos: